maarten-pennings/CCS811/examples/ccs811flash/README.md

 # CCS811 flash
 Arduino sketch to flash an CCS811 with firmware 2.0.0.

-DISCLAIMER: FLASHING FIRMAWRE CARRIES THE RISK OF BRICKING YOUR CCS811.
+DISCLAIMER: FLASHING FIRMWARE CARRIES THE RISK OF BRICKING YOUR CCS811.
 I CANNOT BE HELD RESPONSIBLE IN THE EVENT SOMETHING GOES WRONG WITH YOUR DEVICE DURING THE PROCESS OF FOLLOWING/USING THIS EXAMPLE.